cfelton/rhea/docs/source/intro.rst

 Note, the ``rhea`` package is under development, a first minor release (0.1) has not been made.
-Significant changes and design decision are occuring.
-Some of the information in these documents is documentation on non-existing features, features that are currently being implmented but not completed.
+Significant changes and design decision are occurring.
+Some of the information in these documents is documentation on non-existing features, features that are currently being implemented but not completed.

 ##############